Chas, Bokaro

-Chas is a Municipal Corporation in the Chas subdivision of the Bokaro district in the state of Jharkhand, India.
+Chas (literally চাষ - खेती - Cultivation) is a Municipal Corporation in the Chas subdivision of the Bokaro district in the state of Jharkhand, India.
 It is often referred to as a suburb of Bokaro Steel City, though it predates the steel plant.
 Chas is one of the fastest-growing urban regions in Jharkhand and was ranked as the cleanest locality of Eastern India and the 19th cleanest locality of India in 2018, according to Swachh Survekshan.

 History

 Once a small grain trading hub of the region, Chas became notable during the Second World War when the British government used it as a base to supply soldiers fighting in the eastern front against the Japanese.
 In the 1960s, the Government of India decided to establish the Bokaro Steel Plant nearby, which enhanced the economic activity of the region.

 Geography

 Location

 Chas is located at 23.63°N 86.17°E. It has an average elevation of 210 metres (688 feet).
 The municipality is situated on the banks of Garga river.
 Chas is located at the junction of National Highway 23 and National Highway 32.
 The Dhanbad-Bokaro-Ranchi Expressway also passes through it.